- Cancer Information

 - read books about cancer written for children

-- download the Kids’ Guide to Cancer app developed by Camp Quality for children aged 8-13 from the App Store (Apple phones) or Google Play (Android phones).
+- download Camp Quality’s Kids’ Guide to Cancer app from the App Store (Apple devices) or Google Play (Android devices).
+It provides information about cancer for kids aged up to 15 years.

-Start with small amounts of information.
-Ask them what they want to know, and only answer questions that they ask – don’t assume children will have the same concerns as you.
-You can give them more details later if they are interested.
 For younger children, accept that they may ask the same question several times.
 Each time you answer, they will absorb a little more information.
-Older children may be distant and quiet while they process the diagnosis.
+Older children may be distant and quiet while they process what you’ve told them.

 Find out what they already know

-Ask your children what they know about cancer and clear up any misinformation or myths (e.g. they might think that you can catch cancer, that their naughty behaviour caused the cancer or that everyone dies from cancer).
-Children get information from various sources, such as school, TV programs and the internet, and they may have their own ideas of what having cancer means.
-Parents can help guide their children towards accurate online information.
+Ask your children what they know about cancer and clear up any misinformation or myths (e.g. they might think that they can catch cancer or that everyone dies from cancer).
+Children get information from various sources, such as school and social media, and they may have their own ideas of what having cancer means.
+Parents can guide their children towards accurate online information.

-Let them know if you don’t know the answer to a question.
-Say you’ll try to find out the answer from the doctor and let them know as soon as possible.
+If you don’t know the answer to a question, it’s fine to say so.
+Tell your children that you’ll try to find out the answer from the doctor and let them know as soon as possible.
 Make sure you follow this through.

 Tell them what to expect

-Your children are likely to want to know what treatment will mean for them.
+Your children are likely to want to know what treatment will mean for their day-to-day lives.
 If you are in hospital, who will drop them to school, make them dinner, take them to after-school activities?
 Reassure them that there will be a plan and you will let them know what it is.

 Ask them if they want to tell anyone